dart1492/Temperature_converter/README.md

+📕 Archived 📕
+This repo is archived - Im not working on it right now

 # Temperature_converter
 #### This is a temperature converter application, which can calculate temperatures in Celcius, Kalvin and Farengheight back and forth.
 Here are some screenshots of the programm working: